-Saving webpage as a .webarchive file in Safari
+Saving webpage as .webarchive file in Safari

 The Ariel Atom and Ariel Nomad are unique and beautiful cars.
 In fact, they are so unique and beautiful I wanted to use images of them for desktop wallpapers.

-While there must be other places to look for the images, for me the most obvious choice was Ariel North America’s website.
+While there must be other places to look for the images, for me the most obvious choice is Ariel North America’s website.
 They make the cars, so if anyone’s got great photos it’s them.

 A lot of the high-resolution images on the website are available for download and they make for amazing wallpapers too.
 You just simply need to click on them.

 The difficult part is getting those beautiful images the site uses in the banners.
 You can click on them all you want, but you just don’t get a download or save option.

 By now I should mention I was using Safari on my Mac.

 First, I tried to save the whole web page hoping I could somehow get a Zip file with the images in it.
 However, Safari only allows web pages to be saved in two formats, Page Source and Web Archive.
 The first one merely saves the source text, while the second one saves the source text as well as the images and other contents.
 I went with the second format and got a .webarchive file.

 Saving Page with Safari Format One: Page Source

 Saving Page with Safari Format Two: Web Archive